abdulsemiu-atanda/checkpoint2-string-class/README.md

 ## Usage
 - You should have [NodeJs](https://nodejs.org) installed on your machine
-- Clone your repositry: `git clone git@github.com:andela-aatanda/string-class.git`
+- Clone this repositry: `git clone git@github.com:andela-aatanda/string-class.git`
 - Install dependencies with `npm install`

 ## Contributing